freakout42/formax/README.md

 for universal database access and JavaScript as trigger language.
 The result is the most efficient solution possible for the end-user.
 The applications can also be build with minimal effort using a nocode approach.
-Click on the image for a non-technical description of the project and its goals.
+Click on the image for a non-technical description:

 [![formax](https://formax.freakout.de/assets/logo.jpg "formax")](https://formax.freakout.de/ "formax")